Generation Sangfroid

 Lindsay, who was associated with a group of celebrated Chicago writers that included Edgar Lee Masters and Carl Sandburg, was a creative and somewhat eccentric young man.
 He traveled the country on foot, selling his poems to support himself, and he popularized for a time the chanting and singing of poems, often performing them with musical and dance accompaniments.
 In December 1916, Lindsay invited Addams to one of those performances at the Little Theatre in Chicago.
 It is unclear if she attended, but there is evidence she invited Lindsay to Hull-House on a few occasions.
 In October of that year, Addams sent Lindsay a copy of her book The Long Road of Woman’s Memory, and in his letter of thanks he wrote: “I sat down and read it all morning and half the afternoon the minute it arrived.
 It is a lovely book—the work of a Greek, a woman more Greek than Christian.”

 The fact that Lindsay, who was a progressive thinker, admired Jane Addams and her work is not surprising.
 Addams and Hull-House inspired many artists and writers, as well as reformers and social workers.
 Nor is it surprising that Lindsay, who spent time in Chicago and who interacted with people in the orbit of Hull-House, had a personal acquaintance with the famed settlement worker.
 What is surprising, and fascinating, too, is that Lindsay experienced a strong emotional connection to Addams.
-His friendship with her his touched soul, as one biographer put it.
+His friendship with her touched his soul, as one biographer put it.
 Lindsay looked to Addams for answers about his anxieties related to the war, sought her approval of his work, and shared with her his fears about failure.
 “Back of it all is the hope that my book shall be a live thing—a piece of ink-dynamite, not just a book pleasantly discussed by people who read my verses,” he wrote Addams in 1916.
 “With so many books dying before my eyes—I cannot bear to write a dead one.”

-Lindsay had experienced his first hallucinations in 1904, initial signs of the future mental illness that would ultimately cost his him his life; and his breakup with the poet Sara Teasdale in 1914 had been emotionally traumatic for the poet.
+Lindsay had experienced his first hallucinations in 1904, initial signs of the future mental illness that would ultimately cost him his life; and his breakup with the poet Sara Teasdale in 1914 had been emotionally traumatic for the poet.
 But by 1916, Lindsay was enjoying considerable literary success, winning awards and selling books.
 Although four letters is far, far, far from enough evidence to evaluate the emotional importance Lindsay may have been attaching to his friendship with Addams, a close reading of the letters, however, evokes a whisper of the mental distress that was coming.
 There is a breathless quality to the words and the sentences, and the letters leave me wondering what kind of advice or encouragement Jane Addams may have offered Lindsay in their face-to-face interactions with each other.
 It is unlikely we will ever know.

 What I know for certain, however, is that the relationship between Lindsay and Addams, despite what it may have meant to her on a personal level, is an example of the richness of the interconnectedness of human stories, the broader sphere of one person’s influence in the world.
 In this case, it speaks to the significance of Jane Addams as an inspirational figure.
 But it is also one of those delightful connections I am happy to chance upon, which light a spark in my historical imagination and connect my own story to the stories of the past.